 - Don't cook high-acid foods in cast iron.
 Chicken piccata is best done in something else.
 You can use small amounts of acids like wine or orange juice, but keep it small.

-- You have to wash it by hand: Never put cast iron in the dishwasher!
+- Wash it by hand.
+Never put cast iron in the dishwasher!
 To clean it, you can use soap if you must, but mostly you'll just use hot water and a sponge.
 Use a stiff brush to remove stuck-on bits.
 Instead of soap, you can simply rub it with a couple tablespoons of salt.
 Rinse it well and dry it immediately and thoroughly.
 Remember: Water will rust your cast iron!

-- On occasion, especially if you either rarely use it or if you use it a lot, rub the interior with a thin film of oil, throw it in a oven at 350°F, and let it sit for an hour.
+- Periodically season the surface.
+On occasion, especially if you either rarely use it or if you use it a lot, rub the interior with a thin film of oil, throw it in a oven at 350°F, and let it sit for an hour.
 This helps season the surface.

-After cleaning, some people heat the pan on the stovetop help it dry completely.
+After cleaning, some people heat the pan on the stovetop to help it dry completely.

 While the water is evaporating, use a paper towel to smooth a tiny bit of olive oil all over the inner surface of the pan.